 To take this into account, pups need to be vaccinated two to three times between 6 and 16 weeks of age.
 A booster vaccination is given one year later.

-Core vaccines need only be given every 3 years, but non-core vaccines often need a yearly booster to maintain your dog’s protection.
+Core vaccines generally only need to be given every 3 years, but non-core vaccines often need a yearly booster to maintain your dog’s protection.
 This doesn’t mean that you should only take your dog to the vet every 3 years when his shots are due.
 A yearly health check will catch any medical conditions before they become too serious, and it will give you a chance to chat to your vet about any issues that are concerning you.

 VACCINATION SAVES LIVES